In this article, we will discuss the number of mass gainer scoops you need every day for optimal muscle growth.

 Also, mass gainers contain a large proportion of creatine to help muscle gain.
 But this amino acid also has a water-retaining ability which often leads to feeling stuffy and bloated.

-3. Increase risk of cardiovascular diseases
+3. Increase the risk of cardiovascular diseases

 As we just discussed, the carb content of the weight gainers can convert to fats when present in excess.
 While most of it is stored in fat tissues, some are left in the blood in the form of cholesterol and other fat molecules.